4 Frequently Asked Questions About Becoming a Caterer in Canada

 - Research legal issues.
 Before you get too deep into buying equipment and preparing a marketing plan, make sure your legal paperwork is in order.

 Food service is highly regulated in Canada, and some of the requirements can be complex.
 Canadian food-service businesses (including catering companies) are usually inspected and licensed by provincial governments, municipalities, or regional health authorities.

-The federal government has put together a checklist of things to do from a business and legal perspective in order to start a catering or other food-service business.
+The federal government has regulations about food-related activities that require a license when starting a catering or other food-service business.
 You might need a licence for catering in your area, and you may need to meet certain requirements to serve alcohol at special functions.
 (A catering licence is a permit to serve food—and often alcohol—to groups.)
 Remember that business licensing is specific to your location.
 For example, a licence in Ontario does not apply in British Columbia.
 The government's permit search tool can help you find out exactly what you need in your location.

 Even careful and well-run catering companies can be sued.
 Liability insurance helps protect caterers in case of problems such as a client having an allergic reaction or an employee experiencing an injury on the job.
 In order to qualify for coverage, many insurance companies require that caterers have proper food-handling certificates and liquor permits.
 So talk to an insurance agent in order to learn more about your insurance needs.

 - Plan the logistics of preparing the food.
 First things first: Where are you going to do the cooking?
 You start a catering business from home by first checking the regulations in your area regarding home food preparation.
 In many provinces, you can't prepare food for catering in a home kitchen.
 However, in some locations, you can run a catering business with a separate kitchen in your home.
 If catering businesses can't operate from homes in the area where you live, you'll likely have to rent commercial kitchen space.